This page is for the second Nick Fury, Marcus Johnson

 Nick Fury Jr. and Phil Coulson have been tasked to put together a new team of Avengers for covert operations.
 He then asks Hawkeye and Black Widow to join the team.

-He is an expert marksman skilled in throwing weapons and firearms.
+Expert Marksman: Marcus is an expert marksman skilled in throwing weapons and firearms.

-Fury possesses great fighting skills.
+Combat: Marcus possesses great fighting skills.
 He capable of mastering combat skills or weapons in days or months, even though he is not nearly as good as the Taskmaster.
 Due to his military training, he is very proficient in armed and unarmed combat.